Nweekley84/my-note-taker/README.md

 ## GIF:
 ###

-The following animation demonstrates the application functionality:
+The following animation demonstrates the applications functionality:
 ![A user clicks on slots on the color-coded calendar and edits the events.](./Develop/public/assets/images/GIF01.gif)

 ## Usage Instructions